Need Some Help Tackling the Autumn Blues?

-Likewise, To Do Lists are a great way to gain clear visibility of what you need to do, both in work and outside of work.
+Likewise, To-Do Lists are a great way to gain clear visibility of what you need to do, both in work and outside of work.
 Trello is a useful Internet Browser version that sets out To Do, Doing and Done.
-That way, you’ll gain a great sense of accomplishment once complete.
+That way, you’ll gain a great sense of accomplishment once completed.

 5. Organise your space

 Organisation is key to getting things done.
 If your house or flat is a mess, you’ll likely feel as if your life is a bit of a mess too.
 Similarly, the same prospect applies to your desk and office.
 Untidiness can cause your stresses to carry over into the next week and so on, and with serotonin levels decreased lower in autumn, it’s important to keep stresses to a minimum.

 With summer a distant memory and Christmas still only on the horizon, it can be hard to feel motivated during October and November.